agency-quill/agency/documentation/web/responsive-grid.md

 This is a quarter-width unit.
 It can be used with three other quarter-width units or one quarter-width unit and a half-width (`grid__unit--50`) unit.

 #### `grid__unit--12-5`
 This is an eighth-width unit.
-It can only be used other eighth-width units.
+It can only be used with other eighth-width units.

 #### .webModInner
 Inside the grid unit element is an element with a class of `webModInner` that serves as the wrapper for any content within it.
 The `webModInner` class fills all of the horizontal and vertical space.